Bernard Hickman: University of Louisville

 Hickman was hired as head coach and athletic director at Louisville in 1944.

 He guided his first team to a 16–4 record.
 Prior to his arrival the program only had 11 winning seasons in 33 years of play.
 The Cardinals never had a losing season in Hickman's 23 seasons as head coach.

 Hickman led Louisville to their first championship on a national level by winning the NAIB Championship in 1948.

 In 1956, his team headed by All American Charlie Tyra won the NIT Championship.

 In 1956 his team was placed on two years probation, to include bans on postseason play, by the NCAA due to recruiting violations.

 In 1959, he led the Cardinals to their first NCAA Tournament Final Four.

-From 1954 to 1967, Hickman doubled as head coach and athletic director, a position he would hold full-time until his retirement in 1973.
+In 1953, Hickman was named Louisville's athletic director, a position he would hold full-time until his retirement in 1973.
 One of Hickman's last acts as athletic director was to hire UCLA assistant coach Denny Crum, who would lead the program to two NCAA titles and six final fours en route to the College Basketball hall of fame.

 In 24 years as basketball head coach for the Cardinals, Hickman compiled a record of 443–183 (.708).
 82 percent of his players graduated, and was the second basketball coach in Kentucky to break the color barrier in 1962 by recruiting Eddie Whitehead, and Wade Houston.